Christine Hart

 Christine Hart (born February 3, 1950) is a former politician in Ontario, Canada.
 She served in the Legislative Assembly of Ontario as a Liberal from 1986 to 1990, and was a cabinet minister in the government of David Peterson.

 Background

 Hart was born in Halifax, Nova Scotia.
-Her father was a Court of Appeal judge.
+Her father was a court of appeal judge.
 She graduated from the law school at the University of Toronto in 1973 and worked for law firms Weir and Foulds, Morris/Rose/Ledgett and Lerners in Toronto.
-At the time of entering public life in 1986, Hart was known as one of Canada's experts in transportation law.
+When she entered public life in 1986, Hart was known as one of Canada's experts in transportation law.

 Politics

 She was elected to the Ontario legislature in a by-election, held on April 17, 1986, in the Toronto riding of York East.
 Hart defeated her closest opponent, Progressive Conservative Gina Brannan, by 1,391 votes in a riding formerly held by the PCs.
 She was re-elected by a much greater margin in the 1987 provincial election.

 Hart was appointed Minister of Culture and Communications on August 2, 1989.
 Prior to that she served her apprenticeship as Parliamentary Assistant to the Minister of Health (Murray Elston, 1986), the Minister of the Environment (Jim Bradley, 1987) and the Treasurer (Robert Nixon, 1988).
 She resigned on June 4, 1990 over a possible conflict of interest with a telecommunications company that had donated to her election campaign over which her ministry had influence.

 The Liberals were defeated by the New Democratic Party in the 1990 provincial election.
 Hart was defeated by New Democrat candidate Gary Malkowski by 789 votes.